oracle/sd4j/README.md

 The project supports txt2img generation, it doesn't currently implement img2img, upscaling or inpainting.

 By default it uses a fp32 model, and running on a 6 core 2019 16" Intel Macbook Pro each diffusion step takes around 5s.
-Running on better hardware, enabling the CoreML EP, or with a CUDA GPU will greatly reduce the time taken to generate an image.
+Running on better hardware, or with a CUDA GPU will greatly reduce the time taken to generate an image, as will using an SD-Turbo model.
+There is experimental support for the CoreML (for macOS) and DirectML (for Windows) backends, but proper utilisation of these may require model changes like quantization which is not yet implemented.

 ## Example images